 Spring Wreaths for Mom

 Do away with drab spring wreaths at the mall.
 Design your own spring wreath that shouts the colors of the season with joy.
 To start off, you will need a nice frame of Styrofoam or a cardboard ring, hot glue, floral wire or ribbons, and any other trimmings you would like to incorporate into your wreath.
 If you would like a moss wreath, use a pack or two of floral moss from the local craft store to achieve that effect.
 You can also find a twig wreath and decorate it with your favorite flowers and ribbons.
 We’re absolutely enchanted with these tips from Moody Girl Projects.
 Mandy posted simple instructions for a DIY moss-covered wreath.

 Egg Carton Flowers for the Kids

 What’s a better announcement for spring than flowers?
 Sit down with the kids to create lovely tulips from egg cartons.
 Simply cut out sections of the egg carton, and cut around their top edge to have them look like tulip petals.
-Use some green fuzzy wires available at your local craft store for the stem, and cut out some leaves from green construction paper.
+Use some green fuzzy wires for the stem, and cut out some leaves from green construction paper.
 Have the kids paint the flower buds and adorn them with glitters, sequins, or beads.
 When the paint and glue have dried, poke a small hole at the bottom of the carton and insert the fuzzy wire.
 Twist the fuzzy wire into a knot both inside and below the tulip to secure the bud in place.

 Dance in the Spring Rain